 - Plan ahead on a daily, weekly and monthly basis, scheduling time for recurring activities and highlighting priorities and deadlines.

 - Break down your annual objectives by monthly, weekly and daily time and activity goals.

 - Determine where you want to be in five years and put your plans on paper.
 Communicate these goals with your peers and colleagues to make them real.

-By following these fundamental principles you can develop your practice, develop into the “go to” legal professional and ensure that your services become essential to the lawyers and clients you work with.
+By following these fundamental principles you can develop your practice, establish credibility as the “go to” legal professional and ensure that your services become essential to the lawyers and clients you work with.